 The de-identification of patient case lists does not allow the omission of any patients under the candidate's care which are otherwise required to be reported.
 Candidates will self-attest that their case lists are accurate and complete and within the appropriate timeframe.
-The accuracy and completeness of the candidate's case list is subject to audit, as described in Appendix B. In addition, a certain percent of candidates' obstetrics and/or gynecology case lists will get randomly audited upon case list submission.
+The accuracy and completeness of the candidate's case list is subject to audit, as described in Appendix B.

-Audited Case Lists
+Deidentification of Case Lists